 Following a competitive procurement process, the department engaged Eagle.io to develop a data acquisition service (DAS) to collect water data from water users with telemetry.

 We are aiming for the DAS to ‘go live’ in mid 2019, to give enough time for water users and duly qualified people to get ready for 1 December 2019, when around 1257 approved surface water pumps 500 mm and above will need an accurate meter, data logger and telemetry, and tamper evident seals.

-Data collected by the DAS will assist the Natural Resources Access Regulator, WaterNSW and the Department of Industry undertake compliance and enforcement, billing and other water management activities.
+Data collected by the DAS will assist the Natural Resources Access Regulator, WaterNSW and the department to undertake compliance and enforcement, billing and other water management activities.

 Information for vendors

 NSW Government is designing the DAS to be supportive of an open market.
 This will give water users choice, create opportunities for product vendors and encourage innovation.

 The department encourages meter, data logger and telemetry manufacturers to develop integrated field solutions that are compatible with the DAS.

 The department has published the following technical standards to allow vendors to develop solutions that are compatible with the DAS:

 The department will publish a list of field solutions are compatible with the DAS’s functional and security requirements on its website before the DAS goes live.
 This list will help duly qualified persons and water users identify devices that can connect to the DAS.